 Address the issue of violence against women.
 It is a vehicle for individuals affected by violence to express and empower themselves by decorating a shirt.
 They then hang the shirt on a clothesline to be viewed by others as testimony to the problem of violence against women.
-This event is part of Domestic Violence Awareness Month and sponsored by the Women's Center.
+This event is part of Domestic Violence Awareness Month and sponsored by the Center for Student Diversity and Inclusion - Women\s Initiatives.
 The event is considered confidential.